 A noise study was previously submitted for a portion of the subject property currently under review as Special Exception SE-4502.
 The noise study was for the construction and operation of a concrete batching plan.
-The noise study determined that with the noise mitigation provided, noise levels would be below state standards at the property lines.
+The noise study determined that, with the noise mitigation provided, noise levels would be below state standards at the property lines.
 If and when any additional noise generators are proposed, a new or revised noise study would be required.

-The proposed uses on Lots 3-6 and the out parcel are not stated in the application.
+The proposed uses on Lots 3-6 and the outparcel are not stated in the application.
 Without this information it is not possible to determine whether or not a revised noise study is needed.
-Revise the application to state the proposed uses on all lots and the outparcel.